-- HTTP is a protocol that clients and servers use on the web to communicate. - It is similar to other internet protocols such as SMTP(Simple Mail Transfer Protocol) and that with HTTP the clients connect to the server to send one request and then disconnects.
+- HTTP is a protocol that clients and servers use on the web to communicate. - It is similar to other internet protocols such as SMTP(Simple Mail Transfer Protocol) and FTP(File Transfer Protocol) but there is one fundamental difference. - HTTP is a stateless protocol i.e HTTP supports only one request per connection.
+This means that with HTTP the clients connect to the server to send one request and then disconnects.
+This mechanism allows more users to connect to a given server over a period of time. - The client sends an HTTP request and the server answers with an HTML page to the client, using HTTP.